linux-remote/linux-remote/README.md

 - Optimization

 # Donate
 Donate me or Be my sponsor.
-I can't finish it without support.